armadaproject/armada/docs/design.md

 ## Data model
 ### Job
-Job is an executable unit, currently contains Kubernetes pod specification.
+A Job is an executable unit, currently containing a Kubernetes pod specification.

 ### Job Set
 All jobs are grouped into Job Sets with user-specified identifier.
 A Job Set represents a project or other higher level unit of work.
 Users can observe events in Job Sets through the API.